nicksergeant/siftie/README.md

-Siftie Reader
+Siftie
 =============

-[Siftie Reader](https://reader.siftie.com) is an RSS reader for everyone.
+[Siftie](https://siftie.com) is an RSS reader for everyone.
 It's a web app, and it's built with the [Meteor](https://www.meteor.com/) framework.

 This repository is just the web app.
 There is a separate service that does the